nadundesilva/k8s-replicator/CONTRIBUTING.md

 ### Prerequisites

-Before you begin, ensure you have the following tools installed:
+Before you start, you'll need these tools:

 - **Go** 🐹 (latest stable version)
 - **Docker** 🐳 or **Podman** for container builds